Cecilia Ballí

 Cecilia Ballí (born April 21, 1976) is an American journalist and anthropologist who writes about the borderlands of Texas, security and immigration.
 She is a writer-at-large for Texas Monthly, and has been published in Harper’s Magazine and The New York Times Magazine as an independent journalist.
-She has been an assistant professor at the University of Texas at Austin and from 1998 to 2000 was a staff writer at the San Antonio Express-News.
+She has been an assistant professor at the University of Texas at Austin and was a staff writer at the San Antonio Express-News from 1998 to 2000.

-Early life
+Early life and education

-Ballí was born on April 21, 1976 in Brownsville, Texas.
+Ballí was born on April 21, 1976, in Brownsville, Texas.
 She is the daughter of Antonia and Cristobal Balli, immigrants from Mexico.
 She has a fraternal twin, Celia and an older sister, Cristina.
 In the early 1980s, her family spent summers as migrant workers in California.
 They took long trips on the way, visiting reservations and natural sites.
 Cristina Ballí described their father, who died in 1987 when Cecilia was 11 years old, as "a cultural anthropologist, without an education."

 Cecilia Ballí attended Homer Hanna High School in Brownsville and graduated valedictorian in 1994.
 She spent several summers as a staff writer at The Brownsville Herald.

 Ballí did her undergraduate studies at Stanford University, where she received a Mellon minority undergraduate research grant and participated in the Irvine summer program for future doctoral students.
 Her thesis was on the Tejano dance music scene and Tejano talk radio.

 In 1998, Ballí was the co-recipient of the 1998 Arturo Islas Jr. Prize for overall academic excellence and the winner of the 1998 Robert M. Golden Medal for Excellence in Humanities and Creative Arts.
 She graduated with honors in 1998, with a degree in American Studies and Spanish.

-She interned in 1998 at the Washington, D.C. bureau of the Los Angeles Times.
+She interned in 1998 at the Washington, D.C., bureau of the Los Angeles Times.